project-codeflare/mcad/test/README.md

   2. ***Development mode*** The script [../hack/create-test-cluster.sh](../hack/create-test-cluster.sh)
      can be used to create a correctly configured test cluster without MCAD.
      You can then use either `make install; make run` or `make install; make kind-push; make deploy` to deploy MCAD onto the cluster.
-     You can then either run test cases individually or use the script [../hack/run-tests-on-cluster.sh](../hack/run-tests-on-cluster.sh) to
+     After MCAD is deployed on the cluster, you can then either run test cases individually or use the script [../hack/run-tests-on-cluster.sh](../hack/run-tests-on-cluster.sh) to
-     run the entire test suite against your manually deployed MCAD.
+     run the entire test suite against the MCAD you just deployed.